Generic Name: amantadine (a MAN ta deen)

 What should I avoid while taking amantadine?

 Do not receive a nasal flu vaccine while using amantadine, and for at least 48 hours after your last dose.
-The vaccine may not work as well during this time, and may not fully protect you from disease.
+The vaccine may not work as well during this time, and may not protect you from influenza.
+You may receive a flu shot (injection) while taking amantadine.

 Do not drink alcohol.
 Dangerous side effects could occur.